JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 UMQ_final(a,e) = -1.9836 × 0.25 × 0.5 = **-0.24795 (Highly immoral)**

 ### 6 German Democracy - victim of subversion

+Context: Following his appointment as Chancellor in January 1933, Hitler rapidly dismantled the Weimar Republic through the "Enabling Act" of March 1933, which allowed him to rule by decree.
+This act, passed amidst intimidation, marked the end of parliamentary democracy and the beginning of the "Führer state."

 • ΔOS = -0.20 (Destruction of democratic rights and institutions)
 • VSA = 0.58